panu-kangas/panu-kangas/README.md

 🎭 Before my IT career, I was a musical theatre actor for 10 years.
 I’ve also had a significant career as a voice actor—I’ve narrated over 100 audiobooks and been the Finnish voice of hundreds of cartoon characters.

-👾  As a software developer, I’m especially interested in game development, which I spend a lot of my free time working on.

 <br/>